reeshuffled/reeshuffled.github.io/_posts/2025-12-11-Compatibility-Meeting-Needs-and-ENM.md

 ---
+description: Within the paradigm of non-monogamy, how can we know if we are compatible with someone/when to start a relationship with them?
 layout: post
-type: article
+links:
+  citations: []
+  external: []
+  internal:
+  - title: Long-Term vs Daily Life Alignment
+    url: /posts/long-term-daily-life-alignment
+publish_datetime: '2025-12-11T17:09:54-05:00'
+slug: compatibility-meeting-needs-enm
+started_at: '2025-10-09 11:05:00'
 tags:
 - Compatibility
 - Non-monogamy
 - '2025'
 title: Compatibility, Meeting Needs, and ENM
-slug: compatibility-meeting-needs-enm
-description: Within the paradigm of non-monogamy, how can we know if we are compatible with someone/when to start a relationship with them?
-started_at: '2025-10-09 11:05:00'
-publish_datetime: '2025-12-11T17:09:54-05:00'
-links:
-  internal:
-  - url: /posts/long-term-daily-life-alignment
-    title: Long-Term vs Daily Life Alignment
-  external: []
+type: article
 ---

 Non-monogamy opens up a lot more questions about compatibility because if you can get things from people and don't need to get everything from one person, what is required of each person?